 The use of anabolic steroids leads to high levels of testosterone in the body.
 The reason for this is that the compounds are all synthetic offshoots of the male hormone.
-People, especially bodybuilders and athletes, use them to enjoy effects similar to those of the natural substance.
+People, especially bodybuilders, and athletes, use them to enjoy effects similar to those of the natural substance.

 But there is a problem.
 Excess amounts of testosterone lead the body to shut down production.
 This is a natural response to keep things in order.

-A problem with reduced natural testosterone production, however, is that your testicles can suffer for it.
+A problem with reduced natural testosterone production, however, is that your testicles can suffer from it.
 Your body somewhat “assumes” they are no longer useful, so they start to shrink.
 Regular sex is not likely to help.

 Can Steroid-Induced Shrunken Testicles Regain Normal Sizes?

-Steroids use pattern is a factor in whether damaged testicles will return to normal sizes.
+Steroids’ use pattern is a factor in whether damaged testicles will return to normal sizes.
 Doses and length of use determine to a great extent if they will regain, or get back close to, their original sizes.